 Apple’s Senior Vice President of Design, Sir Jonathan Ive, has just purchased a 7,274-square-foot dream home on San Francisco’s “Gold Coast”.
-He paid $17 million for the home on 2808 Broadway Street that is said to be located on “one of the city’s most exclusive blocks.”
+He paid $17 million for the home that is said to be located on “one of the city’s most exclusive blocks.”

 The house, which was built in 1927 and has six bedrooms and eight bathrooms, went on the market back in February for $25 million, people familiar with the deal told the Wall Street Journal.
 Apple’s vice president of industrial design will be able to enjoy sweeping views across the San Francisco Bay from the back of his 7,274-square-foot property.

 Located close to Alta Plaza Park, the house also has an oak-paneled library and six wood-burning fireplaces.
 According to the WSJ, one of its upstairs bedrooms has “cathedral ceilings with exposed beams.”

 This stunning home in the sought-after Gold Coast neighborhood of Pacific Heights was designed by the renowned architectural firm, Willis Polk & Co., noted for the design of the Palace of Fine Arts as well as many historically significant properties in The City.
 Exuding elegance and warmth on one of the most desirable streets in The City, the residence catches the eye with its timeless brick façade, signature slate roof, and deep portico entry.
 Completed in 1927, the home has been well maintained throughout its history.
 The five-level floor plan is comprised of a series of formal rooms on the main level, a lower level with an expansive gourmet kitchen, a bottom-level apartment, plus two levels of bedrooms above.
 Adding to the appeal is a fabulous garden courtyard plus a top-level deck with spa.